dc002/deploying-ai/05_src/assignment_chat/README.md

 It supports natural language variations such as:

-- “Tell me about Japan”
+- "Tell me about Japan"
-- “What’s the capital of France?”
+- "What’s the capital of France?"
-- “population of Brazil please”
+- "population of Brazil please"

 A small internal dataset provides the country information.